 - $7.5 Million - Medical Malpractice.
 Anesthesia complications led to severe infant brain injury.

 - $3.75 Million - Motorcycle Accident.
 Motorcyclist suffers facial fractures, concussion, and more.

 - $2.04 Million - Anesthesia Malpractice.
 Brain injury and wrongful death.

-- $1.6 Million - Negligence.
+- $1.6 Million - Post-Concussion Syndrome.
 College student suffers concussion and post-concussion syndrome.

 - $1.6 Million - Bus accident.
 Multiple fractures, traumatic brain injury for pedestrian injured in bus accident.

 - $1.1 Million - Car accident.
 Pedestrian suffered head injury and leg fractures

 Check out some kind words from our clients on our Testimonials page.

 "I knew that Ron had my best interests at heart, and that I could trust him to help me make the right decision."

 How prevalent are traumatic brain injuries?